Certified Coding Associate (CCA) Exam: Frequently Asked Questions

 - Type in your zip code and click Search.

 Am I allowed to bring any notes or books?

-You are only allowed to bring your hard copy code books with you the day of the exam (your ICD-9 and CPT books).
-The exam is updated in March of each year.
+You are only allowed to bring your hard copy code books with you the day of the exam (your ICD-10-CM, ICD-10-PCS and CPT books).
+The exam is normally updated in March of each year.
+For the 2017 year, AHIMA is not switching their CCA exam to match the 2017 codes until April or May.
 From January-March you may take the exam using the current or past years’ code books.
 After March, your code books must match the current year to be eligible for the exam.

 How many questions are on the CCA?